LAVANYAAGOWDA/CodeAlpha_DiseasePrediction/README.md

-# CodeAlpha_DiseasePrediction
-Machine learning-based disease prediction system using Random Forest to identify potential diseases from patient symptoms.
+# Disease Prediction using Machine Learning

+## Objective
+To predict diseases based on patient symptoms using machine learning.

+## Technologies Used
+- Python
+- Pandas
+- Scikit-learn

+## Algorithm
+- Random Forest Classifier

+## Result
+The model predicts diseases based on symptoms.

+## Conclusion
+Machine learning can help in early detection of diseases.